pratikkadam22/Art-Gallery/README.md

 - Go to /frontend folder and run `npm start` (by default runs at 3000)
 - Visit http://localhost:3000/ to view the art gallery.
 - To add an Artwork to the gallery, use the section at the bottom of the page.
-- To delete and Artwork from the gallery, just press the Delete button on the Artwork.
+- To delete an Artwork from the gallery, just press the Delete button on the Artwork.

 # Art Gallery